misskaseyann/bell-state/README.md

 # bell-state
-My first quantum algorithm using Quantum Computing and Microsofts Q# language.
+My first quantum algorithm that creates a Bell State showing entanglement using Quantum Computing and Microsofts Q# language.